Jim Devereux: Playing career

 The son of Irish immigrant parents, Michael and Honorah Devereux, Devereux played for the first ever New South Wales rugby league team in their début match against New Zealand, and later on was selected to play in the first ever trans-Tasman test, which was début match of the Australia national rugby league team against New Zealand on the return leg of their tour of Britain.
 Devereaux is listed on the Australian Players Register as Kangaroo No. 4.
 He went on to play in all three matches.

 Devereaux was a member of the Australian side selected for the first ever Kangaroo tour and was the first Australian to score a try in rugby league against Great Britain when he got a hat-trick in the first ever Test between the nations.
-After the tour he stayed in England and played for Hull FC, and became the first player to score 100 tries for the club.
+After the tour he stayed in England and played for Hull FC, and became the first Colonial player to score 100 tries for the club.
 He was awarded Life Membership of the New South Wales Rugby League in 1914.

 Jim Devereux played at in Hull FC's 7–7 draw with Leeds in the 1910 Challenge Cup Final during the 1909–10 season at Fartown Ground, Huddersfield, on Saturday 16 April 1910, in front of a crowd of 19,413 as this was the first Challenge Cup Final to be drawn.
 He also played at in the 12–26 defeat by Leeds in the 1910 Challenge Cup Final replay at Fartown Ground, Huddersfield, on Monday 18 April 1910, in front of a crowd of 11,608, and played in the 6–0 victory over Wakefield Trinity in the 1914 Challenge Cup Final during the 1913–14 season at Thrum Hall, Halifax, in front of a crowd of 19,000.

 Devereux was in England during World War I and served in the military.
 In April 1916 he gained selection in an Australasian servicemen's rugby union side but the war he resumed his playing career with Hull.

 Testimonial matches at Hull F.C. were shared with; Jim Devereux, Tom Herridge, William Holder and Ned Rogers, and took place against Keighley at The Boulevard, Hull on Saturday 29 January 1921, and against York at The Boulevard, Hull on Saturday 12 February 1921.